df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/1_systems/1_tot/tot-custom.md

 we can apply the profile to as many actors and mannequins as are in the vicinity.
 - When the player dies, and drops all gear, the TC appearance is not removed.
 Workaround: Maintain a Nude profile.
 Switch to it and (per settings) TC won't let you switch back until you recover your gear.
+(This may be why the author created Tot!
+Death.)

 ### Weapons